 The government wanted to enforce a ban on sales of alcohol after 10pm, and would prefer a much less visible gay and lesbian community in Istanbul.
 The Prime Minister has said homosexuality “contradicted” Islam, but around 20,000 people with rainbow flags joined a Pride march in June 2014.

 May Day demonstrations were banned in 2015, with thousands of police barricades and officers on streets leading to Taksim Square.
 A small group of protesters did reach the square despite the blockade, and several were detained.
 In Beşiktaş police used water cannons and tear gas to disperse a large group of demonstrators, as negotiations between police and the group trying to march to Taksim Square broke down after several hours.

 The crowd that gathered for the gay pride parade 2015 was dispersed by police using water cannon and rubber bullets after authorities said they would not be allowed to march.
 Plain clothes officers were seen detaining demonstrators.
 Instanbul Pride, set for 2016 and 2017 were also banned, due to “society’s sensitivities.”
-Since the attempted coup of 2016 things have been getting worse, with many activists, journalists and writers perceived as critical of this government now held in prison.
+Since the attempted coup of 2016 things have been getting worse, with some activists, journalists and writers who are seen as critical of the government being held in prison.

 See The Guardian article: Turkish LGBTI activists condemn 'illegal' ban on events in Ankara by Kareem Shaheen, November 20, 2017.